ryantm/agenix/README.md

 authentication code (MAC) like other implementations like GPG or [sops](https://github.com/Mic92/sops-nix) have, however this was left out for simplicity in `age`.

+## Contributing

+* The main branch is protected against direct pushes
+* All changes must go through GitHub PR review and get at least one approval
+* PR titles and commit messages should be prefixed with at least one of these categories:
+  * contrib - things that make the project development better
+  * doc - documentation
+  * feature - new features
+  * fix - bug fixes
+* Please update or make integration tests for new features
+* Use `nix fmt` to format nix code

 ## Acknowledgements